yanivle/yanivle.github.io/_posts/2007-08-23-piece-of-cake.md

 tags:  Math Puzzle Easy
 image:
   feature: cake.jpg
-  topPosition: -100px
+  topPosition: -1500px
-bgContrast: dark
+bgContrast: light
-bgGradientOpacity: darker
+bgGradientOpacity: lighter
 syntaxHighlighter: no
 ---
 In this post you will find a collection of very easy puzzles - enjoy!